arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites/HOL.md

 <a name="Title" />
-# Building and Publishing Node.js Applications with Windows Azure Websites (Windows) #
+# Building and Publishing Node.js Applications with Microsoft Azure Websites (Windows) #

 ---
 <a name="Overview" />
 ## Overview ##

-In this hands-on lab, you will learn the basics of the Windows Azure Websites service for Node.js applications.
-In Exercise 1, you will see how to use the Windows Azure Management Portal for creating a web site and then publish a "Hello World" Node.js application using GIT.
-In Exercise 2, you will learn how to use the Windows Azure Command-Line Tools for publishing applications.
-Finally, in exercise 3 you will explore the WebMatrix 2 features for building and publishing Node.js web applications in Windows Azure.
+In this hands-on lab, you will learn the basics of the Microsoft Azure Websites service for Node.js applications.
+In Exercise 1, you will see how to use the Microsoft Azure Management Portal for creating a web site and then publish a "Hello World" Node.js application using GIT.
+In Exercise 2, you will learn how to use the Microsoft Azure Command-Line Tools for publishing applications.
+Finally, in exercise 3 you will explore the WebMatrix 2 features for building and publishing Node.js web applications in Microsoft Azure.

 <a name="Objectives" />
 ### Objectives ###